mktielemans/kickstarter-analysis/README.md

 # kickstarter-analysis
-Performing analysis on kickstarter data to uncover trends Overview of Project
+Performing analysis on kickstarter data to uncover trends

+Overview of Project

-Using the Kickstarter dataset, I have prepared data to create campaign outcomes for client, Louise, to illustrate how her own play performed in comparison to other productions.
+Using the Kickstarter dataset, I have prepared data and graphs to highlight campaign outcomes for client, Louise.
+I intend use historical data to illustrate how her own play performed in comparison to other productions, and to highlight the corrolation of launch date and fundraising goals to success and/or failure of theater productions.

 ### Purpose